ecommerce

 Magento is an eCommerce platform that lets you sell products via a website, as an ecommerce shop.
 It was acquired by Adobe in 2018.

-In this review we’ll dig into Magento including its main features, benefits, customizations, integrations, and payment options.
-You’ll get a good overview of what Magento can offer you and the insight you need to choose the right eCommerce platform.
+In this review we’ll dig into Magento / Adobe Commerce, including its main features, benefits, customizations, integrations, and payment options.
+You’ll get a good overview of what the platform can offer you and the insight you need to choose the right eCommerce solution.

 Different Types of Ecommerce Platforms